jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240215-easiest-way-to-go-from-card-to-productbacklog-item/index.md

 - Authorization: 5, 9, Q, K
 - Data Validation & Encoding: 2, 7, 8

-The next steps involve crafting PBIs from these identified cards.
+The next steps involve creating PBIs from these identified cards.

 ### Prioritizing the Cards